 Pants/Shorts must have belt loops and a solid black, brown, or navy belt (at least 3/4" wide) must be worn.
 (Kindergarten is exempt from the requirement for belt loops and a belt due to toileting purposes.)
 No fabric or woven belts are permitted.
 No jeans, Dickies, cargo pants, oversized pants, super-baggy pants, dungarees, extra pockets, extra zippers, or extra seams will be permitted.
 Pants/Shorts should not be excessively tight or loose fitting.
 Pants/Shorts should not be excessively tight or loose fitting.
-Pants/Shorts should be worn at the waist and no undergarments may be visible.
+Pants/Shorts may be visible.
 Pants must reach to the shoe but should not drag on the ground.
 Shorts should go to just above the knee but not below.